Multilattice graphs and perfect domination: Isolated 2-PTMC's in

-\begin{prb} Does there exist a suitable way of declaring a susbset $S\subset V(\Gamma_n)$ to be {\it periodic}, or {\it periodic-like}, that extends the notion of periodicity of $\Lambda_n$ at the end of Remark~\ref{rem} to one in $\Gamma_n$? so that a replacement of the notion of ``quotient'' or ``toroidal'' graphs of $\Lambda_n$ can be found that way for $\Gamma_n$? \end{prb}
+\begin{question} Does there exist a suitable way of declaring a susbset $S\subset V(\Gamma_n)$ to be {\it periodic}, or {\it periodic-like}, that extends the notion of periodicity of $\Lambda_n$ at the end of Remark~\ref{remark} to one in $\Gamma_n$? so that a replacement of the notion of ``quotient'' or ``toroidal'' graphs of $\Lambda_n$ can be found that way for $\Gamma_n$? \end{question}